 This all does have a point.
 I’m wary of blogs to a degree because the internet tends to suffer from a small-town syndrome.
 No matter how vague you write, no matter what you say, who you say it to, who you say it about, when it comes to the Internet, doesn’t it seem that the person you least want reading your blog ends up being on it?
 Well, that happened to me back in 2005 and it’s actually a rather amusing story that also has a moral or lesson at the end.
 So, here we go …

 I’m not a fan of alcohol or drugs or any substance really.
 I know, I’m a just a barrel of fun at parties.
+I’ve seen enough of the effects that adderall withdrawal and withdrawal from other drugs can have on people to know that I want to stay well away from substances like that; I just hope that people who do use them to excess can find help from establishments like EnterHealth to get them back on the right track.
 At this particular college, I found out they were offering substance-free living.
 This was pre-Celebrity Rehab and I had no issues or addictions to escape from.
 I genuinely thought Substance-Free living on a college campus was a pretty nifty idea and that I’d end up with a roommate that I got along with and could relate to.
 A roommate who didn’t drink, who didn’t want to try to see me get drunk?
 (Note: In my college experiences, most of my roommates after one week would proclaim they wanted to see me get drunk, to which I’d reply in a very Spock-manner “That is highly unlikely).
 Anyways, I got accepted into the dorm (yes, people, you actually had to sign up for and be accepted into Substance-Free living.
 As if there would be a long waiting line?).
-I ended up with the most horrid, annoying roommate … and I’ve had some pretty bad roommate experiences (A roommate once fell on me while I was sleeping and he was drunk; a drunk girl made it into our room and threatened she’d stay unless I kissed her; I ended up with a roommate who snorted adderall and asked how to say certain phrases in ebonics so he could communicate with ‘our people’ (aka, BLACK PEOPLE).
+I ended up with the most horrid, annoying roommate … and I’ve had some pretty bad roommate experiences (A roommate once fell on me while I was sleeping and he was drunk; a drunk girl made it into our room and threatened she’d stay unless I kissed her; I ended up with a roommate who snorted adderall, took no notice of the dangers of mixing adderall and weed and asked how to say certain phrases in ebonics so he could communicate with ‘our people’ (aka, BLACK PEOPLE).

 Months passed and living in Substance-Free was not all I thought it’d be.
 Turns out people weren’t really all that substance-free in this place!
 Imagine!
+It seemed some of my dorm mates would have been happier in a luxurious alcohol rehab center than where we were.
 So, here was good ol’ boy me holed up with a big bear of a roommate who seriously looked to be about 10 or 20 years my senior, who slept during the day or hours when the sun was out because he worked nights, who wouldn’t let me use the fridge because he brought it and never cleaned it and kept it stocked full of wine coolers and beer.
 On top of that, he never cleaned his side of the room which gave the room a nice aroma of decay and fungus.
 MMmmmm, smell that?
 It’s my student loan being wasted!
 The resident advisor could see that I wasn’t at all pleased or happy.
 Perhaps it was the fact I tried to find as many activities to stay out of the room.
 Or that I’d skip out on any hall meetings or activities?
 Oh no, maybe it was that warm and welcoming frown I wore most of the time I spent in that wretched room.
 I told him my issues but he told me just give it time.
 Bear (my horrid roommate) was a nice guy, he should know, they’d been friends for a while!
 Know what that meant?
 No help from the RA.
 So, my response?
 I blogged about my horrible living conditions.
 I exposed Bear for the wonderful (sarcasm of course) roommate he was, praised (ha, not) the RA for his wonderful show of concern and action.

 One day, I walked into the room and found a note from housing.
 I’d been called to the office of the community manager.
 Turns out Bear had come across my blog and printed it out and read it.
 Reportedly, I’d made Bear cry!
 That really tore me up inside.
 Not really from sadness or remorse but from laughing my behind off.
 Suddenly, I was the bad guy!
 I was the roommate from Hell!
 The posting that really sent Bear over-the-top seemed to be one where I took a picture of him and put my graphic design skills I was learning in class to work by putting a circle around his head and scribbling “I’m with Stupid” beside him.
 This was before Perez Hilton made it trendy to draw drool dots and penises on celebrity photos – see, I’m quite the innovator.